-1 WHEN it was morning, the day after they had eaten food, Aḏam and Ḥawwah prayed in the cave, and Aḏam said unto Ḥawwah, “Lo, we asked for food of Elohim, and He gave it.
+1 When the morning of the day after they had eaten food came, Aḏam and Ḥawwah prayed in the cave, and Aḏam said to Ḥawwah, “Look, we asked Elohim for food, and He gave it.
 But now let us also ask Him to give us a drink of water.”

-2 Then they arose, and went to the bank of the stream of water, that was on the south border of the garden, in which they had before thrown themselves.
-And they stood on the bank, and prayed to Elohim that He would command them to drink of the water.
+2 Then they got up, and went to the bank of the stream of water, that was on the south border of the garden, which they had thrown themselves in before.
+And they stood on the bank, and prayed to Elohim that He would Command them to drink the water.

-3 Then the Word of Elohim came to Aḏam, and said unto him, “O Aḏam, thy body is become brutish, and requires water to drink.
-Take ye, and drink, thou and Ḥawwah; give thanks and praise.”
+3 Then the Word of Elohim came to Aḏam, and said to him, “O Aḏam, your body has become brutish, and requires water to drink.
+Take some and drink it, you and Ḥawwah, then give thanks and praise.”

-4 Aḏam and Ḥawwah then drew near, and drank of it, until their bodies felt refreshed.
-After having drunk, they praised Elohim, and then returned to their cave, after their former custom.
+4 Aḏam and Ḥawwah then went down to the stream and drank from it, until their bodies felt refreshed.
+After they drank, they praised Elohim and then returned to their cave, as was their custom.
 This happened at the end of eighty-three days.

-5 Then on the eighty-fourth day, they took two figs and hung them in the cave, together with the leaves thereof, to be to them a sign and a blessing from Elohim.
-And they placed them there until there should arise a posterity to them, who should see the wonderful things Elohim had done to them.
+5 Then on the eighty-fourth day, they took the two figs and hung them in the cave together with the leaves of the figs. To them these were a sign and a beraḵah from Elohim.
+And they placed them there so that if their descendants came there they would see the wonderful things Elohim had done for them.

-6 Then Aḏam and Ḥawwah again stood outside the cave, and besought Elohim to show them some food wherewith to nourish their bodies.
+6 Then Aḏam and Ḥawwah stood outside the cave again and asked Elohim to show them some food with which they could nourish their bodies.

-8 And Aḏam hearkened unto the Word of Elohim, took Ḥawwah, and went down to a land of dark soil, and found there wheat growing, in the ear and ripe, and figs to eat; and Aḏam rejoiced over it.
+8 And Aḏam obeyed the Word of Elohim and took Ḥawwah, and went down to a land that had dark soil and found wheat growing ripe in the ear, and figs to eat; and Aḏam rejoiced over it.

-9 Then the Word of Elohim came again to Aḏam, and said unto him, “Take of this wheat and make thee bread of it, to nourish thy body withal.”
-And Elohim gave Aḏam’s heart wisdom, to work out the corn until it became bread.
+9 Then the Word of Elohim came again to Aḏam, and said to him, “Take some of this wheat and make yourselves some bread with it, to nourish your body.”
+And Elohim gave Aḏam’s heart wisdom to work the corn until it became bread.

-10 Aḏam accomplished all that, until he grew very faint and weary.
-He then returned to the cave; rejoicing at what he had learned of what is done with wheat, until it is made into bread for one’s use.
+10 Aḏam accomplished it all until he grew very faint and weak.
+He then returned to the cave rejoicing at what he had learned and what he had done with the wheat, until it was made into bread.